slds-lmu/lecture_sl/exercises/replacing_text_doc.md

    ```
    python replace_texts.py <folder> --texts <name_of_texts_file>.ipynb
    ```
 where `<folder>` is the path to the folder containing the `.ipynb` or `.qmd` files.
-The script will generate new files with the same names and put them in an “inserted” subfolder. .
+If --texts is not specified, will default to `texts.ipynb`.
+The script will generate new files with the same names and put them in an “inserted” subfolder.
 - It will search for all `.ipynb` and `.qmd` files in the folder (but not its subfolders).
 - It will replace all occurrences of `INSERT_text1`, `INSERT_text2`, etc. with the corresponding text from the ipynb file.
 - The code will also check that all the placeholders have corresponding entries in the ipynb file.
 Also, if not all the keys in the ipynb file are used, a warning will be printed.